How To Fix Irritable Bowel Syndrome (IBS) By Treating The Root Causes

 Food Intolerances

-Common food intolerances such as gluten, dairy, soy, corn (and most grains in fact) become a problem and can trigger all types of Irritable Bowel Syndrome – ranging from constipation to diarrhoea.
+Common food intolerances such as gluten, dairy, soy, and corn (and most grains) become a problem and can trigger all types of Irritable Bowel Syndrome – ranging from constipation to diarrhoea.

-To distinguish between different types of food reactions, read my previous blog HERE.
+To distinguish between different types of food reactions, read my previous blog – Understanding Food Intolerances.

 Production of sIgA is important to the normal function of the gastrointestinal mucosa as an immune barrier.
-It represents the first line immune defense of the gastrointestinal tract.
+It represents the first-line immune defence of the gastrointestinal tract.
 Elevated levels are associated with an unregulated immune response.

-We know that stress is a major factor in IBS, so people who are experiencing higher than normal amounts of stress will have a weaker Secretory IgA defence system, thereby they will have much higher sensitivity to common foods, triggering painful IBS symptoms.
+We know that stress is a major factor in IBS, so people experiencing higher than normal amounts of stress will have a weaker Secretory IgA defence system.
+These people have a much higher sensitivity to common foods, triggering painful IBS symptoms.

-Secretory IgA is one of the key markers that we can measure on the GI Map test and there are many strategies to improve this immune layer to reduce food intolerance reactions.
+Secretory IgA is one of the key markers we can measure on the GI Map test, and there are many strategies to improve this immune layer to reduce food intolerance reactions.

 Inflammation

-Inflammation can come from both the wrong foods (eg: casein from dairy is extremely inflammatory for many people) as well as parasites and pathogenic bacteria.
+Inflammation can come from the wrong foods (eg: casein from dairy is extremely inflammatory for many people) and parasites and pathogenic bacteria.

 Bacterial Imbalance (or dysbiosis)